 At the time, there were only 5 operating rooms and significantly fewer patient rooms than there are today, but over the years, Doug has built-out several units at the facility and Critical Alert is being utilized in all of them.
 To date, Critical Alert’s Nurse Call System is active in OSH’s Pre-Op/Post-Op, Med Surg, MRI/Imaging units and was recently expanded to the hospital’s Cath Lab and ICU units.

-Critical Alert’s relationship with OSH has prospered over the last 17 years as a direct result of Doug Mounce and his relationship with the facility.
+Critical Alert’s relationship with OSH has prospered over the last 17 years as a direct result of Doug Mounce and his connection with the facility.
 Doug has been there to support OSH every step of the way.
 And, in turn, Critical Alert has been there to support Doug in any way he needs.
 Doug is an extension of the Critical Alert family.

 In addition to OSH, Doug has installed Critical Alert at facilities all over the country.
 He also assists in troubleshooting and problem solving.
 Critical Alert looks forward to a continued successful relationship with Doug and Mounce Technologies.